falko-buschke/Madagascar-neutral-model/README.md

 This archive contains the data and R scripts used for the following study:

 * Buschke, F.T., Brendonck, L. & Vanschoenwinkel (unpublished).
-Neutral theory can account for the missing mid-domain effect in Madagascan birds.
+Adding energy gradients and long-distance dispersal to a neutral model improves predictions of Madagascan bird diversity..

 A written description of the research methodology can be obtained from the manuscript.
 Any comments or inquiries can be directed to the lead author, Falko Buschke (`falko.buschke@gmail.com`).